 Legumes, which include various beans like kidney, cannellini and borlotti, lentils and chickpeas, are nutritional powerhouses that deliver so many health benefits, including supporting brain function.

 Legumes and beans are incredibly healing to the gut, which directly affects the brain.
 There’s a brain-gut connection that means that a healthy gut is a healthy brain and vice versa.
 By eating plenty of legumes, you’ll give your gut the fibre it needs to help cultivate a healthy microbiome.

 Make legumes a part of your daily diet, whether as a meat substitute, a bean side salad, in soups and stews, pureed in dips, and so much more.

-A good coffee source is full of antioxidants and helps to protect your body and brain at the cellular level.
-Plus, the natural caffeine can boost memory and concentration, which become harder and harder to maintain as you get older.
+Real organic coffee is full of protective polyphenols and antioxidants, which can help protect your body and brain at the cellular level.
+Plus, the natural caffeine can boost memory and concentration which becomes harder to maintain as you get older.

-Make sure your cup of coffee isn’t loaded with added sugar and commercial dairy.
+Make sure your cup of coffee isn’t loaded with added sugar and factory farmed dairy milk.

 Tolman Self Care.